alexjlockwood/AndroidDesignPatterns/_posts/2015-01-13-activity-fragment-shared-element-transitions-part3b.md

 * Be aware of how long you might end up delaying the called Activity.
 Don't delay the Activity for too long or else your app might be perceived as being "laggy".

-* Android does not disable user interaction in the calling Activity during the time the Activity is being postponed, so be careful of that.

 ### Conclusion

 Overall, this post presented **(three?)** important points: